alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

     email: "hta@google.com"

 normative:
+  RFC2119:
+  RFC3550:
+  RFC8174:

 informative:

 --- abstract

-This document describes an RTP header extension that can be use to carry information about the capture time of a video frame / audio sample, and include information that allows the capture time to be estimated by the receiver when the frame may have passed over multiple hops before reaching the receiver.
+This document describes an RTP header extension that can be used to carry information about the capture time of a video frame / audio sample, and include information that allows the capture time to be estimated by the receiver when the frame may have passed over multiple hops before reaching the receiver.